Logiqx/gps-details/docs/articles/9-garmin/README.md

 The Enduro 2 and Enduro 3 are essentially a modified fēnix 7X - Sapphire, but aimed at ultra-runners due to the impressive battery life.
 The Enduro 3 also has the newer software / user interface of the fēnix 8.

-The Forerunner 275 and 975 will be released in the near future, perhaps in May 2025.
-The Forerunner 265 and 965 will likely be discounted once they have been superseded, so look out for some bargains!
+The Forerunner 275 and 975 are expected to be released in the near future, perhaps in May 2025.
+The Forerunner 265 and 965 are likely to be heavily discounted once they have been superseded, so look out for some bargains!

 ### Summary

-All of the watches listed on this page use an Airoha GNSS chipset, which makes their performance superior to the earlier models.
-This is why the guide does not discuss models such as the Forerunner 245 / 945, Instinct 2 (not to be confused with 2X), etc.
+The recommendations on this page use an Airoha GNSS chipset, which makes their performance superior to the earlier models.
+This is why the guide does not discuss models such as the Forerunner 245 / 945 and Instinct 2 (not to be confused with 2X) which used a Sony GNSS chipset.

 The Forerunner watches are lightweight and have a water rating of 5 ATM, whilst the Instinct + fēnix + epix are rugged watches with a water rating of 10 ATM.
-The rugged watches also include a built-in flashlight which everyone loves!
+The rugged watches all have a built-in flashlight which nobody knows they need, but everyone loves!

-Ultimately your budget and personal requirements will guide you to one or two possible Garmin models.
-There may then be multiple sizes / colors / materials, music storage, and solar options to consider.
+Ultimately your budget and personal requirements will guide you to one or two possible Garmin watches.
+There may then be multiple sizes / colors / materials, music storage, and solar options to consider!

 Whilst making your final decision, you may also benefit from my [Garmin advice](https://logiqx.github.io/gps-guides/guidance/garmin/) and list of [Garmin models](https://logiqx.github.io/gps-details/devices/garmin/watches/).